ferneutron/mlops-gcp/README.md

 Contains the elements of **Vertex Pipelines** organized by `components` and `pipelines`.

-`components` are organized by `evaluators`, `models` and `utils`  (If required, more categories can be added, for example: `explainability` ).
+`components` are organized by `evaluators`, `models` and `utils`  (if required, more categories can be added, for example: `explainability` ).

 `pipelines` are organized by *projects*, this repository contains two example *projects*: `beans` and `houses` .

 The interaction between `components` and `pipelines` should be understood as:

-> "a pipeline is defined under a specific project where such pipeline is built based on components defined in components”
+> *"a pipeline is defined under a specific project where such pipeline is built based on components defined in components”*
 >

 ### 2.2 cloud-functions